 Kogoro is less than surprised that a covert organization assassinated someone who stole from them, let alone made enemies in the process.
 Watching someone do the right thing and then die for it however is hard on even a seasoned veteran, let alone a kid like Kudou.

 "It's not your fault Bozu," Kogoro comments, "but why tell me now?"
 The kid sighs and finally drops onto the other couch.

 "I made a deal not too long ago to put everything back together, including getting myself back into my original size.
 That's what those temporary antidotes do, change me back to my teenage self rather than this primary school size," he explains, "the newest antidote is in testing, and I might finally be back to my normal size in a few months.
 Ran is going to be heartbroken because 'Conan' is leaving, and upset with me because I won't be available afterwards."

 "Why wouldn't you be available afterwards?"
 Kogoro watches the expression on his face, it looks pained.

 "It's extremely painful, and there's no telling how long it will last.
-I'll need time to recover from my bones rapidly growing, and for getting my hand eye coordination back," the kid replies, "Also… its part of the deal I made.
-I'll have to earn my way back out of their clutches.
-The thwarted terrorism plot was part of that."
+I'll need time to recover from my bones rapidly growing and getting my hand eye coordination back," the kid replies, "also… its part of the deal.
+I have to earn my way back out of their clutches, the thwarted terrorism plot was part of that."

 "So then what's my part in this?"
 Kogoro lights a cigarette, "why do I need to know?"

-"I can do that Kudou," he responds seriously with a nod of his head.
+"I can do that Kudou," he responds with a nod of his head.